Reverse Sod Swap, The Swap – April 9th/10th 2024

 Starting at 7.00am Tuesday April 9th, 2024 we cut out 84 turf sods from a ring 8 metres wide.
 Each sod was 90cms long by 30cms wide, 10cms deep, weighing aprox 30kgs.
 They were loaded into a van and transported to Springfield Park, East London.
 We unloaded the van early Wednesday 10th April with the help of volunteer artists, urban gardeners and an ultra running club.
 By mid- day we had exchanged sods from an identical circle marked out on a patch of meadow opposite Springfield House.
 The sods were driven back to Wales and were unloaded in the dark by a team of local welsh volunteers.
 Mike laid the turfs into the Welsh circle at Ffynnonofi Thursday morning with the help of Matt Horgan.

-Mike putting final London sods into Welsh turf circle
+Mike putting London sods into Welsh turf circle

 Hackney turf with wildflower being placed into circle in Wales